 Milestones in TMA Funded Research

 Since 2002, The Myositis Association has funded research designed to understand the underlying causes and natural progression of myositis, develop better treatments and more effective therapies, and ultimately to create a cure for this collection of disabling diseases.
-In that time, TMA has approved 59 research projects, including grants and fellowships, totaling nearly $7 million.
+In that time, TMA has approved 59 research projects, including grants and fellowships, totaling more than $7 million.

 Funds for this research effort come to TMA primarily from myositis patients, their families, and friends.
 Each year, proposals are sought for basic and applied research projects as well as applications for fellowships from young scientists who have an interest in a career studying myositis.
 Based on recommendations from TMA’s Medical Advisory Board of international myositis experts, TMA’s Board of Directors chooses the most promising of these proposals to fund.

-This year, TMA received applications for 26 projects.
+In 2019, TMA received applications for 26 projects.
 The following were awarded funding: